stevekm/nextflow-demos/dynamic-queue/README.md

 3. If neither of those conditions are valid, then a default queue will be used

 The purpose of this is to allow for load balancing for better job execution performance on the cluster.
-By reading in the cluster status from a file instead of it also prevents the system from being strained by numerous `sinfo`, etc., queries in a rapid time frame.
+By reading in the cluster status from a file it prevents the system from being strained by numerous `sinfo`, etc., queries in a rapid time frame.
 It also allows the end user to determine their own criteria for determining the "best queue" to use based on current cluster resources.
 The `queue.json` file can be updated at regular intervals by a dedicated external process (e.g. every 15 minutes), such as with the simple [queue-stats](https://github.com/NYU-Molecular-Pathology/queue-stats) program for SLURM.

 # Usage